 If whole breast radiation (the most common type) is needed post-surgery, that can add about four to six weeks to the treatment timeline.
 If hormone therapies are also recommended, you may take medications for several years.

 In addition, your doctor may recommend more frequent breast cancer screenings in the future.
 A personal history of breast cancer means you have higher risk factors for breast cancer in the future.

 Stage 1 breast cancer

 Stage 1 breast cancers are still relatively small, and they’ve either not yet spread to the lymph nodes or there’s only been a tiny bit of spread in the sentinel lymph node – which is where the cancer is most likely to spread first.
 There are two types of Stage 1 breast cancer:

-- Stage 1A – Stage 1A breast cancer means the tumor is no larger than 2 centimeters, and the cancer has not spread outside the breast or to lymph nodes.
+- Stage 1A breast cancer – Stage 1A breast cancer means the tumor is no larger than 2 centimeters, and the cancer has not spread outside the breast or to lymph nodes.

-What are the treatment options for Stage 1 breast cancer?
+What are the options for Stage 1 breast cancer treatment?

 - Surgery – Like with Stage 0, a lumpectomy and mastectomy are both options at this stage:

 - Lumpectomy – This kind of breast conservation surgery is a viable option when the cancerous cells are confined to one area of the breast.